sjchiass/git_training/README.md

 #### Story

-You wrote an example script in base R on `merge_init`.
+You wrote an example script in base R on `merge_init` and then forgot about it.
 Two team members decided separately to convert the code to tidyverse, on branches `merge_a` and `merge_b`.
 They approached the task differently, and their solutions have different strengths.
-As the project leader, you are in charge of
+As the project leader, you are in charge of choosing what to keep.

 #### Goal